Lake Wobegon Regional Trail

-Church steeples, colleges, cows, lakes and the mythical city of Lake Wobegon greet you on the 62 miles of the Lake Wobegon Trail from St. Joseph to Osakis, with a spur north from Albany to Holdingford.
-The paved trail goes through the state's leading dairy county, seven communities, three lakes, two colleges, two monasteries, and the boyhood home of Nobel Prize winner Sinclair Lewis, Sauk Centre.
-While much of the trail follows I-94, there are beautiful stretches of woodlands and lakes.
+Church steeples, colleges, cows, lakes and the mythical city of Lake Wobegon greet you on the 65 miles of the Lake Wobegon Trail from Waite Park to Osakis, and a 9.4 mile spur north from Albany to Holdingford .

-The St. Joseph Trailhead is easy to find, just under the water tower.
-A few miles outside St. Joseph, see the old town of Collegeville, which now consists of only a few homes, but once had a popular train depot, boarding house, post office, and store.
-You can turn left at Collegeville for a 2.5-mile side trip to Saint John's University.
+A few miles outside of St. Joseph, see the old town of Collegeville, which now consists of only a few homes, but once had a popular train depot, boarding house, post office and store.
+You can turn left at Collegeville for a 2.5-mile side trip to Saint John’s University.